qtnx/memoripy/README.md

 # Memoripy

 **Memoripy** is a Python library designed to manage and retrieve context-aware memory interactions using both short-term and long-term storage.
-It supports AI-driven applications requiring memory management, with compatibility for OpenAI and Ollama APIs.
+It supports AI-driven applications requiring memory management, with compatibility for OpenAI, Azure OpenAI, OpenRouter and Ollama APIs.
 Features include contextual memory retrieval, memory decay and reinforcement, hierarchical clustering, and graph-based associations.

 ## Features